-In August of 2023, we released our fourth Open Call: How might we reimagine healing and transformation with cancer through poetry, art, letters, and stories?
-This post will share a transcription of an email interview with Joel Savishinsky, a winner of this open call who’s submission, “The Coloring Book,” will be published in Issue 4 of the LIGHT Magazine.
+In August of 2023, we released our fourth open call: How might we reimagine healing and transformation with cancer through poetry, art, letters, and stories?
+This post will share a transcription of an email interview with Joel Savishinsky, a winner of this open call, whose submission, “The Coloring Book,” will be published in Issue 4 of the LIGHT Magazine.
 A special thank you to Joel for sharing his LIGHT story with us.

 Joel Savishinsky – The Coloring Book